 윤태영 Yoon, Tae-Young

-Development of Tools for Precision Medicine: My research group is also interested in development of new single-molecule tools for biochemists and molecular biologists.
-We recently developed single-molecule version of co-immunoprecipitation (co-IP) analysis (Nat.
+PPI profiling toward Precision Medicine: In molecular biology, the co-IP analysis has been the gold standard of determining protein-protein interactions (PPIs) for several decades.
+By adopting single-molecule fluorescence microscopy as the detection method (instead of SDS PAGE-gel and western blotting), we have improved the sensitivity and time-resolution of the co-IP analysis by five orders of magnitude, respectively (Nat.
 Comm.
 2013, Nat.
 Prot.
 2013, JACS 2016).
-In molecular biology, the co-IP analysis has been the gold standard of determining protein-protein interactions (PPIs) for several decades.
-By adopting single-molecule fluorescence microscopy as the detection method (instead of SDS PAGE-gel and western blotting), we have improved the sensitivity and time-resolution of the co-IP analysis by five orders of magnitude, respectively.
-With the extreme sensitivity and quantitativeness of the developed tool, we demonstrate development of PPI biomarkers that allow precision prediction of drug responses of individual tumors, even in cancer types without actionable genomic mutations.
-Thus, this suggests a path toward “personalized diagnosis of cancers at the PPI level”, which would expand the concept and scope ofthe targeted cancer therapy.
-This work is supported by the Samsung Science and Technology Foundation (삼성미래기술육성재단).
+With the extreme sensitivity and quantitativeness of the developed tool, we demonstrate development of PPI biomarkers that allow precision prediction of drug responses of individual tumors, even in cancer types without actionable genomic mutations (Nat.
+Biomed.
+Eng.
+2018).
+We seek to use this developed tool toward the goal of “personalized diagnosis of cancers at the PPI level”, which would expand the concept and scope ofthe targeted cancer therapy.